hypersoft/pointer-stack/README.md

 [Hypersoft pointer-stack](http://www.github.com/hypersoft/pointer-stack) <markup theme=hypersoft>
 =======================

-A procedural library of methods for managing stacks of pointers.
+A procedural library of methods (written in C) for managing stacks of pointers.

 #### Status